ntua-dslab/knotify/README.md

 The monorepo provides a grammar based algorithm to  predict the   pseudoknots patters of the secondary structure of any RNA sequence.

-Authors: Andrikos Christos, Makris Evaggelos, Pavlatos Christos, Rassias Georgios, Aggelos Kolaitis
+Authors: Andrikos Christos, Makris Evaggelos, Pavlatos Christos, Rassias Georgios, Angelos Kolaitis

 Implementation details
 ----------------------